fiskl-accounting/help-docs/docs/Core-Features/Accounting-Portal/managing-clients-advanced-features.md

 All actions taken within a client's account are audited for security and transparency.
 Exercise caution and professionalism when accessing client accounts.
 :::

-## Signup codes and referral agreements
+## Signup Codes and Referral Agreements

 Fiskl offers special options for accountants to manage client billing and earn referral bonuses: